RonenNess/sini/README.md

 - Added deeper level nesting with key prefixes (for ToObject() API).
 - Added support in multiline values.
 - Added more tests and rearranged code.

+## 1.0.3

+- Added 'Sections' to get all section names.
+- Added 'GetKeys' to get all keys of a section.
+- Added 'AsDictionary' to get a section as a string-string dictionary.
+- Added 'ContainsSection' to check if a section name exists.

 # License